-Recommendation: As required by the ballot language, VTA should continue to develop and implement administration expenditure program guidelines, or a procedural document, to address what elements of administration (e.g., investment fees and associated allocations and specific personnel) are allowable or unallowable and obtain appropriate approval.
-Additionally, the expenditure guidelines should address how costs are allocated based on actual costs incurred.
-These guidelines will support transparency, accountability, and alignment with the Program and voter-approved ballot language.
+Recommendation: As required by the ballot language, VTA should continue to update and implement the Administration Expenditure Guidelines, or a procedural document, to address what elements of administration (e.g., specific personnel) are allowable or unallowable and obtain appropriate approval.
+The guidelines will support transparency, accountability, and alignment with the Program and voter-approved ballot language.
+As a best practice, VTA should regularly update the eligible labor classifications included in the Administration Expenditure Guidelines as the Program evolves.
+Additionally, as required by the guidelines, updates regarding labor not specifically identified within the guidelines as eligible should include a documented approval by the Program Office.